-This appendix provides more results to examine the effectiveness of test-time expert aggregation.
-We report results in Tables~\ref{table_test_time_supp}, from which we draw several observations.
+This appendix provides more results to examine the effectiveness of our test-time self-supervised aggregation strategy.
+We report results in Table~\ref{table_test_time_supp}, from which we draw several observations.

-First of all, our method is able to learn suitable expert aggregation weights for arbitrary test class distributions, without knowing any test distribution prior.
+First of all, our method is able to learn suitable expert aggregation weights for test-agnostic class distributions, without relying on the true test class distribution.
 For the forward long-tailed test distribution, where the test data number of many-shot classes is more than that of medium-shot and few-shot classes, our method learns a higher weight for the forward expert $E_1$ who is skilled in many-shot classes, and learns relatively low weights for the expert $E_2$ and expert $E_3$ who are good at medium-shot and few-shot classes.
 Meanwhile, for the uniform test class distribution where all classes have the same number of test samples, our test-time expert aggregation strategy learns relatively balanced weights for the three experts.
 For example, on the uniform ImageNet-LT test data, the learned weights by our strategy are 0.33, 0.33 and 0.34 for the three experts, respectively.
 In addition, for the backward long-tailed test distributions, our method learns a higher weight for the backward expert $E_3$ and a relatively low weight for the forward expert $E_1$.
 Note that when the class imbalance ratio becomes larger, our method is able to learn more diverse expert weights adaptively for fitting the actual test class distributions.

-Such results not only demonstrate the effectiveness of our strategy, but also verify the theoretical analysis that our method can simulate the unknown test class distribution.
-To our knowledge, such an ability is quite promising, since it is difficult to know the practical test class distributions in real-world tasks.
-This implies that our method is a better candidate to handle real-world long-tailed applications.
+Such results not only demonstrate the effectiveness of our proposed strategy, but also verify the theoretical analysis that our method can simulate the unknown test class distribution.
+To our best knowledge, such an ability is quite promising, since it is difficult to know the true test class distributions in real-world application.
+Therefore, our method opens the opportunity for tackling unknown class distribution shifts at test time, and can serve as a better candidate to handle real-world long-tailed learning applications.